versionpress/versionpress/docs/content/en/developer/testing.md

 npm run tests:cleanup
 ```

-This will stop & remove containers, delete volumes and remove temporaray files under `dev-env`.
+This will stop & remove containers and delete temporary files in `dev-env`.

 ## Other tests